Rafael - El Parnaso (Vatican, Rome, 1511)

 Apollo on Parnassus, (fresco detail).

 To form a better sense of the public image of the chemical arts in the early seventeenth century, we can turn to the satirical critic Traiano Boccalini, who published a book of his own the same year as Neri.
 Ragguagli di Parnaso [Reports from Parnassus] was an immediate hit.
-In fact, it became so popular that he and his sharp tongue were forced to leave Rome for the comparative safety of Venice soon after its completion, and soon after that friends found him dead.
-Initially, Boccalini had been on good terms with Church officials.
-Eventually, he became bitterly disillusioned and wrote Ragguagli as a collection of fictitious newssheets.
+In fact, it became so popular that he and his sharp tongue were forced to leave Rome for the comparative safety of Venice soon after its completion, and soon after that friends found him dead under suspicious circumstances.
+Initially, Boccalini had been on good terms with Church officials, but perhaps he had seen a bit too much of the inner workings of the Church.
+Eventually, he became bitterly disillusioned and wrote Ragguagli as a collection of fictitious news-sheets.
 These were patterned after the letters that circulated widely as the forerunners of modern newspapers.
-The reports took place in the mythical state of “Parnassus,” which struck an uncanny resemblance to contemporary Rome.
+His reports took place in the mythical state of “Parnassus,” which struck an uncanny resemblance to contemporary Rome.
 Its monarch, Apollo, struck an uncanny resemblance to the pope, as the princes of Parnassus did to cardinals, bishops and curia officials.
 Report LXXXIX is illustrative of what were the more practical fears over alchemy, in this case, some creative wealth building among the clergy.
 It gives a sense of alchemy’s public persona.
-Apparently, there was a crackdown on chemical apparatus, under the guise of concern for public health.
+Apparently, in real life, there was a crackdown by the Church on chemical apparatus, under the guise of concern for public health.
 Our author slyly suggests, in the very last line, that it may have had more to do with putting an end to clergy lining their own pockets.

 Apollo [the pope] Prohibits the Princes from the Use of Distillers or Alembics At Home: